Cocoa, Florida: Athletics

 The Houston Astros held spring training in Cocoa from 1964 through 1984, and the Florida Marlins trained in Cocoa in 1993.
 Cocoa Stadium was also the long-time home of the Florida State League Cocoa Astros.

 In 2009, the Space Coast Surge, a member of the Florida Winter Baseball League, had Cocoa Stadium as its home stadium.
 The league suspended operations in November 2009.

-Cocoa High School has numerous state champion athletic teams.
-In 2015, the Cocoa High School football team was ranked 13th in the State of Florida and 1st in the county and had a 35-game winning streak against other Brevard County schools.
+Cocoa High School has numerous state-champion athletic teams.
+In 2015, the Cocoa High School football team was ranked 13th in Florida and first in the county, and had a 35-game winning streak against other Brevard County schools.